jxcore/jxcore/test/README.md

 	-s     silent: hides extra messages
 	-f     packages are created once per jx version.
 Use -f to force refresh them -r     repeats give test/tests X times.
-This value overrides a value given in test.json file -file  allows to execute test just for one js file
+This value overrides a value given in test.json file -nc    no cleanup - do not remove temporary folders (useful for further inspection) -file  allows to execute test just for one js file

 	examples: